Publications :Publication List (sourced via UOW Database)

 1995 New Zealand Foundation for Research, Science and Technology Post-Doctoral Fellowship, Univ. of Canterbury, Christchurch, New Zealand.

 Future Research Topics:Near-field blast loading effects on structural elements; application of FRP reinforcing bars in concrete structures and dynamic response of FRP-reinforced concrete structures to impact load.

-- Hongchao Zhao : Novel Hybrid FRP Tubular Standing Roof Supports for Long-wall Mining and Roadway Intersections.
+- Hongchao Zhao : Novel Hybrid FRP Tubular Standing Roof Supports for Long-wall Mining

 - Anxiu Liu : Pressure Relief Rule of Protected Coal-Seam in Thin-Protective-Seam Mining